makinacorpus/vms/README.rst

 You must read at least once the Vagrantfile, it will be easier for you to know how to alter MAX_CPU_USAGE_PERCENT,CPUS & MEMORY settings for example. or more useful, change this second vm IP and Subnet.

-You will indeed realise that there is a magic DEVHOST_NUM setting which is by default 42 (so it's 42 for your first VM and we need a new number).
+**You will indeed realise that there is a magic DEVHOST_NUM setting which is by default 42 (so it's 42 for your first VM and we need a new number).
+You can either remove the line to get the next available one or indicate a new non used number.**

 You can then this settings, along with the other settings in **vagrant_config.rb** .
 By default this file is not yet created and will be created on first usage.
 But we can enforce it right before the first ``vagrant up``::